VaishnaviChoudhari/risc-vmythworkshop/README.md

  * RISC-V is significant because it will allow smaller device manufacturers to build hardware without paying royalties and allow developers and researchers to design and experiment with a proven and freely available instruction set architecture.
 This will encourage innovation and competition

  ### Introduction
  * If a C program is to be run on a computer or hardware which has a particular layout (Layout is the interior of the chip present in the pc).
-The C program information needs to be pass to the computer in a certain flow.
+The program information needs to be pass to the computer in a certain flow.
  * The C program is first compiled in the assembly program which is nothing but RISC V program.
 It is then converted into machine level language program(binary level language program).
 This bits are finally executed in the layout
  * An another interface is required between RISC V architecture and layout which is Hardware Description Language.
 RISC V Architecture is implemented in RTL code which is then implemented into layout.